sergiosdevs/marte/README.md

 ***
 ### Our Description Solution ###
-The project aims to give people a resource with which to learn the operation of a robot through a user-friendly interface and intuitive control, the interface is designed to create a virtual environment that emulates view on another planet and thus better meet the educational part of the project.
+The project aims to give people a resource with which they will learn to operate a robot through a friendly-user interface and intuitive control.
+The interface is designed to create a virtual environment that emulates the view on another planet and thus meet in a better way in the educational part of the project.
 The robot model aims to present ideas to a simplified design that allows for lower power consumption, redesigning the mechanics to reduce engine movement, plus the possibility to add a microscope for analysis of materials and items of interest.

 ***
 ### ls -la ###